The Benefits and The Importance of Breastfeeding

 Quick Recovery From Childbirth

-Oxytocin, as released during breastfeeding, hastens the healing of the uterus.
+Oxytocin, as released during breastfeeding, helps the womb contract back down into the pelvis.
 This helps to reduce postpartum bleeding and to return the uterus back to its normal size.

 Shed Gain Weight From Pregnancy